AndiSap/crackingTheCodingInterview/README.md

 - isPalindromePermutation - *Check if given string is a palindrome permutation*
 - oneAway - *Check if 2 given strings differ only in 1 character*
 - stringCompression - *Perform basic string compression using the counts of repeated characters*
+- rotateMatrix90Deg - *Rotate a NxN matrix by 90 degrees*